Never Attended and Withdrawals

 - completely withdraw

 - stop attending before the semester’s end

-- do not complete all modules (mini sessions) in which you are enrolled as of the start date of the short session
+- do not complete all modules (sessions) in which you are enrolled as of the start date of the session

 If you receive federal financial aid but do not remain in attendance through the end of the semester, you could be responsible for repaying a portion of the financial aid you originally received.
 If you never begin classes (do not ever attend), you are not eligible for federal financial aid and must repay all financial aid you originally awarded.

 Central Piedmont’s institutional tuition/fee refund policy is separate from federal regulations concerning the return of unearned financial aid.
 A tuition/fee refund from Central Piedmont will have no impact on the amount you must repay to federal financial aid programs.

 If you receive funds from the North Carolina Community College Grant or the North Carolina Education Lottery Scholarship and completely withdraw from classes before the 30% point of the term, you will be required to repay a percentage of funds.

 Frequently Asked Questions